seperot/SimpleReusableDialog/README.md

 #### createDialogInstance
 Calls the dialog and shows it to the user, grabs any regisered buttons and checks if the dialog is cancelble or not then displays.
 Has two fields

 title: The dialog title

-nfoText: The dialog content
+infoText: The dialog content

-also needs a
+Be sure to add

 `.show(supportFragmentManager, null)`

-At the end to display
+At the end to display the dialog

 ### Planned features
 * Add a setting for custom button margin